Analysing Tata Elxsi with Tanushree Banerjee

 Potential for Upside

-Sure, this growth can be accounted to small and mid cap companies too, but large cap companies would not be left out of this growth spurt.
+Sure, this growth can be accounted to small and mid-cap companies too, but large-cap companies would not be left out of this growth spurt.
 So you could still go for the larger companies without having to worry about your investments stagnating, as the company growth stalls near its peak.

-Indian Tech Sector analysis
+Indian Tech Sector Analysis

 Now, these are pretty generic filters to apply to the stock selection process, so to get specific, Tanushree applied some prevalent macro trends.
 This is what she observed:

-1. The government, trade bodies and policy makers were focusing on certain types of technologies.
+1. The government, trade bodies, and policymakers were focusing on certain types of technologies.
 These bodies were facilitating the ecosystem necessary for the development and integration of these technologies.
 These included AI, blockchain, green energy technologies (like tech for EVs), data security technologies, etc.

 As a result, Indian tech spending was set to grow 10x to reach $120 billion by 2030.

 Now, while EVs and autonomous vehicles were still recent developments, there were still millions of lines of code being written for these vehicles.
-Global players were definitely vouching on Indian coders, as a report by Business Standard stated that 35% of the code for over 100 million lines of codes for driverless cars was being written by Indian Techies.
+Global players were definitely vouching for Indian coders, as a report by Business Standard stated that 35% of the code for over 100 million lines of codes for driverless cars was being written by Indian Techies.

 Tanushree had a bit of an upper hand in these regards as she had a watchlist of stocks engaged in these fields, and one stock (Tata Elxsi) stood out in this list, through her various filters.
 To top it off, Madhukar Dev, the ex-managing director of Tata Elxsi, said these words that struck a tone with Tanushree: